tunein/engineering/Principles.md

 * We engineer our hiring and performance management practices as thoughtfully as our code
 * We are driven by curiosity and geek out over everything
 * We have a desire to see our teammates succeed
+* We start with why we can instead of why we shouldn't